-NTSE Uttar Pradesh 2020 - Exam Regulatory Authority, Uttar Pradesh has released NTSE UP 2020 application form.
-Class 10 students fulfilling the NTSE UP 2020 eligibility criteria will have to apply before September 30, 2019.
-NTSE stage 1 Uttar Pradesh exam will be held on November 3, 2019 in the state.
-However, candidates will be able to calculate their probable scores using the official answer key in the second week of November.
-But students will come to know about their selection for stage 2 NTSE exam by the end of February 2020.
+NTSE Uttar Pradesh 2020: Exam Regulatory Authority, Uttar Pradesh has conducted stage 1 exam on November 3, 2019.
+The answer key of NTSE UP 2020 has been released by leading coaching institutes.
+Students can download them to know their probable score.
+NTSE UP 2020 application forms were released on August 28, 2019 on the official website.
+Class 10 students fulfilling the NTSE Uttar Pradesh 2020 eligibility criteria could submit the application form before September 30, 2019.
+NTSE Uttar Pradesh Admit Cards 2020 for stage 1 exam was released through respective exam centres.
+Students could collect their NTSE UP admit cards from the Chief Superintendent of respective exam centre.
+Students will come to know about their selection for stage 2 NTSE exam after the declaration of result.
 NCERT will conduct stage 2 exam on May 10, 2019 and finally selected candidates will be able to avail the scholarship.
 Read further, for more details about stage 1 NTSE Uttar Pradesh 2020, dates, application form, result, cutoff, etc.

 First of all, students should students go through NTSE important dates to know the overview and dates related to the exam.
 They should keep the following dated in mind while planning their study for NTSE 2020.

 August 28, 2019

 NTSE Stage 1 Uttar Pradesh exam